abelthefirst/KotlinDemo/README.md

 **MVVM** was chosen as the UI logic pattern. **app** uses **androidx.lifecycle.ViewModel**.
 **databinding** is used to bind actual data to a UI elements.
-VMs use reactive streams approach to request data from the **CharactersRepository**.

 ## CharactersRepository

 That is the main datasource of the application.
 It uses Room as a persistent storage service and Retrofit as a network API access service.
 Every data layer (memory cache, persistent storage and network) uses its own data type.
+Besides that, every layer is abstracted as a data access strategy ranked by an "access cost".
+Those strategies are organized as the chain where the root of the chain is the fastest source.

 ## Used libraries